pyromanicc/MADNESSCOMBAT/README.md

-╰─ 🫀  • i love all my friends dearly. they are some of the *BEST* people i've had the pleasure of meeting and every time we talk i smile and kick my feet. ugly drowned silver kids , the contract , hhm , the lunchbox , i love you fucking freaks so much. dont die please.
+╰─ 🫀  • i love all my friends dearly. they are some of the *BEST* people i've had the pleasure of meeting and every time we talk i smile and kick my feet. stink butts, ugly drowned silver kids , the contract , hhm , the lunchbox , i love you fucking freaks so much. dont die please.

 ![who](https://github.com/user-attachments/assets/def1d9f6-898c-4553-aa52-5c82d04ddff7)